kuanrcl/MySQL_Test_Drive/Lab5/Readme.md

 MySQL Enterprise Monitor is a robust, simple to use, out-of-the-box monitoring solution for MySQL database engine

 ## Start monitoring your engine
-0. First, find out your ip address of the assigned compute instance, take note of this ip address
+0. First, you need to ssh to your VM to find out your ip address of the assigned compute instance, take note of this ip address.
+Then we need to restart the mysql database engine
 ```
 ip a
+sudo systemctl stop mysqld
+rm -i /var/lib/mysql/auto.cnf
+sudo systemctl start mysqld
 ```
 ![mem3](img/mem-3.png)

-1. Point your browser to https://xx.xx.xx.xx:18443/monitor, login using user **admin**
+1. Point your browser to https://xx.xx.xx.xx:18443, login using user **admin**
 ![mem1](img/mem-1.png)

 2. Add your database engine to the dashboard.
 Select **Configuration**, **MySQL Instances**, click on **Add MySQL Instance**.
 Make sure you enter the correct IP address and all the values highlighted in the diagram